zeusta/Docs/extensions/Guide By Functions/Magento 2/Order Fulfillment.md

 Have high volume of sales orders & worry about messy shipments?
 You should have an effective order management strategy in order to save costs and gain profits.

-Order Fulfillment is one extension for Magento 2, which helps you easily keep track of order-fulfilling process in the backend.
+Order Fulfillment is one module for Magento 2, which helps you easily keep track of order-fulfilling process in the backend.
 With default Order Fulfillment, tons of your orders can be managed easily.
-In addition, this Magento 2 extension is:
+In addition, this Magento 2 module is:

 •	Compatible with Magento CE 2.1.0 - 2.1.1 - 2.1.2